Broadcasting in Ad Hoc Multiple Access Channels: Limitations on deterministic broadcasting

 \begin{theorem} No deterministic distributed algorithm for channels with collision detection can provide bounded packet latency against a $1$-activating adversary of injection rate~$\frac{3}{4}$ and with burstiness at least~$2$. \end{theorem}

 \begin{proof} Let us consider a specific algorithm~$\cA$.
-We argue that the adversary of rate $3/4$ and burstiness $2$ can enforce an execution of~$\cA$ in which delays of certifications grow unbounded while eventually we certify any round.
+We argue that the adversary of rate $3/4$ and burstiness $2$ can enforce an execution of~$\cA$ in which delays of certifications grow unbounded and infinitely many packets get injected, while eventually we certify any round.
 This is accomplished by constructing an execution applying the adversary's strategy as summarized in Tables~\ref{table-a} through~\ref{table-f}.
 We can verify by inspection that the adversary needs burstiness at most~$1$ in Tables~\ref{table-c} through~\ref{table-f} and burstiness~$2$ in Table~\ref{table-b}.

 Table~\ref{table-a} is the only one in which delay could be at most~$0$.
-Row~$C3$ results in a delay, because the cases stipulated in the other tables in which a station gets committed and not certified come with a delay that is greater than~$1$.
+Row~$C1$ can occur at most finitely many times, following a given round, determined by the number of inherited stations.
+Row~$C2$ consists of at most three rounds.
+Row~$C3$ results in a delay, because the cases stipulated in the other tables in which a station gets committed and not certified come with a delay greater than~$1$.
 These are the following rows: $C14$ and $C15$ in Table~\ref{table-c}, $C26$ in Table~\ref{table-e}, and their variants.
-Therefore even subtracting $1$ from each such a tabulated delay, when $C3$ occurs, keeps original delays positive, while one station transmitting a packet in~$C3$ provides one extra certification, which is accounted for by the round of certification.
-Starting from a specific round, rows $C1$ and $C2$ can be applied finitely many times, followed by other cases, each of them producing a delay.
+Therefore even subtracting $1$ from each such a tabulated delay, when $C3$ occurs, keeps original delays positive, while one station transmitting a packet in~$C3$ provides one extra certification, which is accounted for by the certification's round.

 The tabulated cases cover segments with at most three trials in a round.
 Segments with more than three activations per round can be replaced with a conceptual execution such that each multiple trial of at least four stations per round is replaced by a series of trials of pairs or triples per round by partitioning a big set of stations tried in one round into such small $2$-subsets and $3$-subsets.
 The adversary applies the same strategy.
 We can verify by inspection that each row in Tables~\ref{table-b} through~\ref{table-f} has the property that two consecutive multiple trials result in at least one collision among them.
 Therefore, we obtain that the original execution, with trials of four or more stations in one round, produces a collision during each round of trial of more than three stations per round.